 One would hope that the racial breakdown of police-involved homicides would be not out-of-wack with the racial breakdown of those who kill police.
 This indeed seems to be the case: 48 percent if those killed by police are white, 30 percent are black, and 18 percent hispanic (the doesn't-add-up-to-100-percent bit consists of Asian, Indian, Pacific Islander, and other.)

 Though if you're so inclined, and I see so reason not to, you could spin the same data this way:

 Now the data doesn't indicate which shootings are justified (the vast majority) and which are cold-blooded murder (not many, but some).
 And maybe that would vary by race.
 I don't know, but I doubt it.

 Still, per capita, blacks are 3.5 times more likely than white men to die at the hands of police.
 This is now adjusted for population, and only includes men.

 Keep in mind the homicide rate for the entire country of Canada is 1.6.
 So a homicide rate of 1.3 for black men just killed by police (!) is very high.

 While it is a very damning figure for our country, it's not necessarily damning for police.
 There is a 6:1 (per capita) black-to-white homicide rate disparity and a 4:1 black-to-white disparity (per capita) among those who felonious kill police officers.
 Given disparate rates of violence, it would be naive to expect equal rates among those killed by police.

-Adjusted for the homicide rate, whites are 1.7 times more likely than blacks die at the hands of police.
+Adjusted for the homicide rate, should one choose to do that, whites are 1.7 times more likely than blacks die at the hands of police.
 Adjusted for the racial disparity at which police are feloniously killed, whites are 1.3 times more likely than blacks to die at the hands of police.